-- Keep your arms straight, and then raise them upwards and outwards to make a Y-shape.
+- Keep your arms straight, then raise them upwards and outwards to make a Y-shape.

-- Next, bring your arms towards your sides, forming a T-shape.
+- Bring your arms towards your sides, forming a T-shape.

-- Then raise your elbows so that your arms are at 90 degrees and rotate your hands upwards to form a W-shape.
+- Raise your elbows so that your arms are 90 degrees, and rotate your hands upwards to form a W-shape.

-The single-arm dumbbell power snatch resembles the movement pattern of the upright row; this makes it a better alternative exercise to go for.
+The single-arm dumbbell power snatch resembles the upright row’s movement pattern, making it a better alternative exercise.

-You perform this exercise with one arm at a time, and it involves a similar pattern of motion as the upright row.
+You perform this exercise with one arm at a time, which involves a similar movement pattern as the upright row.

 The arm is pulled up and back while the scapula drifts up to complete the pull.
 The single-arm dumbbell power snatch allows more muscle groups than the upright row during the exercise.